 When away from the practice, Kate is kept busy with her two bonded rescue rabbits Phoenix and Remmy, and Tarka, her handsome rescue black cat; who are her pride and joy!
 She loves being outside in the fresh air.
 She enjoys horse riding, gardening and cooking; and attending fitness classes.
 In recent years she has taken up snowboarding and loves to scuba dive, when possible.

 Felicity joined PetCare in 2005 as an experienced veterinary receptionist and has worked in both nursing and customer care roles with in veterinary.
 She is a friendly familiar face to all pet owners on Mondays and Tuesdays.

 She upholds "front of house" with Heather, and is compassionate and provides a good honest bedside manner for both pets and their owners.
 She is responsible for handling all client queries and questions with a friendly approach, ensuring owners and their pets are efficiently looked after during their visit.
 Felicity enjoys spending time with her family and walking on the beach with her dog Banjo.

 Heather joined us in 2017 as an experienced veterinary receptionist and has been working in veterinary since the early 80’s.
 She has worked with in private practice and charity practices in several nursing and animal care roles.
 She took a break but soon returned to nursing in 1996.
 She progressed into a client service and reception role in 2007 and loved it and has not looked back!
 She loves her work, meeting new people, getting to know them and helping them care for their much loved pets.

 Heather joins us on Wednesdays, Thursdays and Fridays.
-When not at PetCare, Heather can be found on the stage doing amateur dramatics or relaxing at home with her golden retriever Alfie and her cat Lacy.
+When not at PetCare, Heather can be found on the stage doing amateur dramatics or relaxing at home with her much loved cat Lacy.

 Not all Veterinary Practices are the same!